rita-barbosa/LAPR5-2425/docs/sprint-2/us-6.3.1/readme.md

 ## 3. Analysis

-The primary goal of this user story ist to develop the better scheduling of a set of operations for a specific operation room in a specific day.
+The primary goal of this user story is to develop the better scheduling of a set of operations for a specific operation room in a specific day.
 To be able to achieve this is important to have in mind some important constrains:

   * number of doctors